Del Taco: 2020s

-On December 6, 2021, Jack in the Box announced that it was acquiring Del Taco, saying that the merger will cause both companies to benefit "from a stronger financial model, gaining greater scale to invest in digital and technology capabilities, and unit growth for both brands."
+On December 6, 2021, Jack in the Box announced it was acquiring Del Taco, saying the merger will cause both companies to benefit "from a stronger financial model, gaining greater scale to invest in digital and technology capabilities, and unit growth for both brands".
 The combined company will have more than 2,800 locations across 25 states.
 The acquisition closed in March 2022 for about $585 million.
+Jack in the Box previously owned Mexican fast casual purveyor Qdoba, which it divested in 2018.